adhnanshereef/Outlay/README.md

 ## How to Start?

-1) Open Outlay and wait for fo finish loading.
+1) Open Outlay and wait for finish loading.
 2) Scroll down your screen Maximum.
 3) Enter your name in that text box.
 4) And click Get Started.